+Interns are assigned two primary supervisors and primary supervision is solely done by licensed psychologists on staff.
+The training director and primary supervisors are responsible for all of the interns' training.
 Two hours of individual face-to-face intensive supervision are provided each week (one hour from each primary supervisor).
 Supervision focuses on assessment, relationship building, clinical interview and intervention skills, application of theory to practice, and integration of the aforementioned functions with the intern's developing professional style.
-Self-as-instrument, herein defined as how the psychology intern's idiosyncratic presence impacts the client and the therapeutic environment, becomes the crucible through which knowledge, skills and attitudes are forged to form the intern's professional identity.
-This supervision includes in-vivo supervision, video- or audiotaped supervision, process notes, and case discussion.
+Self-as-instrument, herein defined as how the psychology intern's idiosyncratic presence impacts the patient and the therapeutic environment, becomes the crucible through which knowledge, skills and attitudes are forged to form the intern's professional identity.
+This supervision includes invivo supervision, video- or audiotaped supervision, process notes, and case discussion.
 The form of supervision chosen by the supervisor depends on the particular intern's supervision needs.
 While supervision remains intense throughout the internship year, interns are afforded more autonomy as their skills progress.
 The following are examples of topics addressed throughout the intern's individual supervision: